Encryption software: Transit of data at rest

 When there is a need to securely transmit data at rest, without the ability to create a secure connection, user space tools have been developed that support this need.
 These tools rely upon the receiver publishing their public key, and the sender being able to obtain that public key.
 The sender is then able to create a symmetric key to encrypt the information, and then use the receiver's public key to securely protect the transmission of the information and the symmetric key.
 This allows secure transmission of information from one party to another.

 Performance

 The performance of encryption software is measured relative to the speed of the CPU.
 Thus, cycles per byte (sometimes abbreviated cpb), a unit indicating the number of clock cycles a microprocessor will need per byte of data processed, is the usual unit of measurement.
 Cycles per byte serve as a partial indicator of real-world performance in cryptographic functions.
-Applications may offer their own encryption called native encryption, including databases applications such as Microsoft SQL, Oracle, and MongoDB, and commonly rely on direct usage of CPU cycles for performance.
+Applications may offer their own encryption, often called native encryption, including database applications such as Microsoft SQL, Oracle, and MongoDB, and commonly rely on direct usage of CPU cycles for performance.
 This often impacts the desirability of encryption in businesses seeking greater security and ease of satisfying compliance by impacting the speed and scale of how data within organizations through to their partners.